andysazima/EngiNeovim/README.md

 ## Goal

 I try to keep things simple and well-organized.
 I don't want to bloat my nvim with plugins I don't need.
+Although, I might not be able to completely stop myself there -- specially with cosmetic plugins...

 This nvim setup is my attempt to switch away from VSCode.
 I was a loyal VSCode user for years, but I found that I just don't use VSCode how it is meant to be used, and I was actually trying to make VSCode act like Vim.
 So why not switch to the real deal?